Febbu/3d-printed-nfc-keychain/README.md

 An open-source project that combines **3D printing and NFC technology** to create keychains that instantly open a **resume or LinkedIn profile** when tapped with a smartphone.

-The idea came from wanting a **simple and memorable way to share my resume and LinkedIn profile at networking events**.
+The idea came from wanting a **simple way to share my resume and LinkedIn profile at networking events**.
 Instead of asking someone to type a URL or search for a profile, they can simply **tap the keychain with their phone** and immediately access the information.

 This project demonstrates: